Nacre: Indian mother-of-pearl art

-At the end of 19th century, Anukul Munsi was the first accomplished artist who successfully carved the shells of oysters to give a shape of human being which led to the invention of new horizon in Indian contemporary art.
+At the end of 19th century, Anukul Munsi was the first artist who successfully carved the shells of oysters into the shape of a human being.
 For the British Empire Exhibition in 1924, he received a gold medal.
 His eldest son Annada Munshi is credited with drawing Indian Swadesi Movement in the form of Indian advertising.
-Anukul Charan Munshi's third son Manu Munshi was one of the finest mother-of-pearl artists in the middle of 20th century.
+Anukul Charan Munshi's third son Manu Munshi was felt to be one of the finest mother-of-pearl artists in the middle of the 20th century.
 As the best example of "Charu and Karu art of Bengal," the former Chief Minister of West Bengal, Dr. Bidhan Chandra Roy, sent Manu's artwork, "Gandhiji's Noakhali Abhiyan", to the United States.
-Numerous illustrious figures, such as Satyajit Ray, Bidhan Chandra Roy, Barrister Subodh Chandra Roy, Subho Tagore, Humayun Kabir, Jehangir Kabir, as well as his elder brother Annada Munshi, were among the patrons of his works of art.
+Numerous figures, such as Satyajit Ray, Bidhan Chandra Roy, Barrister Subodh Chandra Roy, Subho Tagore, Humayun Kabir, Jehangir Kabir, as well as his elder brother Annada Munshi, were among the patrons of his works of art.
 "Indira Gandhi" was one of his famous mother of pearl works of art.
 He is credited with portraying Tagore in various creative stances that were skillfully carved into metallic plates.
-His cousin Pratip Munshi was also a famed mother-of-pearl artist.
+His cousin Pratip Munshi was also a mother-of-pearl artist.